-You may wish to leave to The Arthritis Society some or all of the funds in your Registered Retirement Savings Plan (RRSP) or Registered Retirement Income Fund (RRIF).
-It’s as simple as naming the Arthritis Society as a beneficiary.
+You may wish to leave to Arthritis Society Canada some or all of the funds in your Registered Retirement Savings Plan (RRSP) or Registered Retirement Income Fund (RRIF).
+It’s as simple as naming Arthritis Society Canada as a beneficiary.

-Distribution of your RRSP or RRIF funds will be made to The Arthritis Society and other named beneficiaries separate from the remainder of your estate and will not be subject to probate.
+Distribution of your RRSP or RRIF funds will be made to Arthritis Society Canada and other named beneficiaries separate from the remainder of your estate and will not be subject to probate.

-Your estate will receive a tax receipt for the full amount of the funds distributed to the Arthritis Society.
+Your estate will receive a tax receipt for the full amount of the funds distributed to Arthritis Society Canada.

 This tax credit can be applied to the taxable income on your terminal tax return.